Knee replacement surgeons in and around Denver

 Conditions that may require knee replacement surgery

-- Osteoarthritis (arthritis)
+• Osteoarthritis (arthritis)

-- Rheumatoid arthritis
+• Rheumatoid arthritis

-- Traumatic knee injury
+• Traumatic knee injury

-Knee replacements and related services we provide
+Knee replacement surgeries we provide

 Advanced knee replacement technology

 Over time, we have cultivated a reputation for positive patient outcomes, and this is because of our deeply-rooted commitment to bettering your health.
-Anything we can do to provide better outcomes for you is something we cherish, and that starts with implementing new technologies to further our surgical practices.
+Anything we can do to provide better outcomes for you is something we prioritize, and that starts with implementing new technologies to further our surgical practices.

 Intraoperative computer navigation

 One of the ways we have continued to evolve our surgical processes is through the use of hand-held computer navigation units.
-These systems provide your surgeon with real-time navigation and alignment information, creating a more accurate, minimally invasive surgical alignment without insertion of a rod.
+These systems provide your surgeon with real-time navigation and alignment information, creating a more accurate, minimally invasive surgical alignment, without the insertion of a rod.
 Traditional rods can affect your recovery and cause more bleeding from the bone.

-Our computer navigation units are about the size of a smartphone and act as a GPS for your surgeon, using sophisticated micro-sensors to ensure accuracy and reduce the risk of malalignment.
+Our computer navigation units are about the size of a smartphone, and act as a GPS for your surgeon, using sophisticated micro-sensors to ensure accuracy and reduce the risk of malalignment.
 These sensors deploy the same precision technology that is used by rockets, missiles and airplanes, and we are proud to be able to bring this added level of accuracy to your procedure.

-Press fit knee replacement
+Press-fit knee replacement

-These minimally invasive procedures use leading-edge technology for precise incisions and implant placement, enabling a more positive outcome for you.
+Minimally invasive procedures use leading-edge technology for precise incisions and implant placement, enabling a more positive outcome for you.
 Robotic knee replacements also bring about faster recovery times, shorter hospital stays, higher success rates and a more natural feeling knee.

 We offer robot-assisted knee replacement procedures at: